mk/clerk-px23/README.md

 ### Experience

-Our experience as the developers and users of Clerk has been surprisingly positive: Clerk has seen solid adoption within our organization with many of us also using it for side-projects.
+Our experience as the developers and users of Clerk has been surprisingly positive, and it has seen solid adoption within our organization, including many of us also using it for side-projects.

-We believe this is in large parts to the purely additive design of Clerk: when one chooses to view a namespace through Clerk it evokes feelings of added power, without the loss of control that comes from needing to leave the comforting and familiar editing environment (Emacs, Vim, VS Code) behind.
-In hindsight, we underestimated what a big ask that is.
+We believe this is in large part due to the purely additive design of Clerk.
+When one chooses to view a namespace through Clerk, it evokes feelings of added power, without the loss of control that comes from leaving one's comforting and familiar editing environment (Emacs, Vim, VS Code).
+In hindsight, we now realize that we underestimated what a big ask that is for potential users of these sorts of systems.

 We've chosen a few quotes from Clerk's user base to give a sense of how the Clojure community has experienced Clerk.
+So far, even with thousands of users, we've had mostly positive feedback, aside from the usual bug reports every project receives.

 > [Clerk] is making the training of junior Clojure programmers a massive pleasure! [...]
 >